SarfrazAHd/simpleRepos/Docker/Docker Basics.md

 # DockerFiles

-Docker  files are basic instruction written in text foramt to creat an image
+Docker  files are basic instruction written in text foramt to create an image